 The default disc speed is 2000 rpm.
 The minimum disc speed is 1500 rpm.
-The maximum disc speed is 2500 rpm.
+The maximum disc speed is 2700 rpm.
+Follow these steps to adjust the disc speed.

 - 1. Engage the header.
-For instructions, refer to Engaging and Disengaging the Header, page 243. - 2.
+For instructions, refer to Engaging and Disengaging the Header, page 261. - 2.
 Adjust the disc speed with DISC SPEED INCREASE (A) or DISC SPEED DECREASE (B) buttons on the ground speed lever (GSL).